-Since 1973, they’ve sold over 15 million albums, built a classic catalog of hits, and played more than 8,000 ferocious live shows.
-They broke records with their 50 Dates/50 States tour, delivered landmark performances at Live Aid and on SNL, and became mainstays of radio, MTV and stages worldwide for more than two generations.
+Since 1976, they’ve sold over 15 million albums, built a catalog of classic hits, and played more than 8,000 ferocious live shows.
+They broke records with their 50 Dates/50 States Tour, delivered landmark performances at Live Aid and on SNL, and became mainstays of radio, MTV and stages worldwide for more than two generations.
 Through it all, they’ve remained one of the most consistent – and consistently passionate – progenitors of blues-based rock in pop culture history.

 For Thorogood and his longtime band – Jeff Simon (drums, percussion), Bill Blough (bass guitar), Jim Suhler (rhythm guitar) and Buddy Leach (saxophone) – the power to rock audiences has been both battle cry and creed from the beginning.
 “Since I was 17,” George says, “all I wanted to do was see how far I could go with my guitar, putting my own spin on music I loved.”
-After a few hard years as a solo acoustic performer – a period he would revisit with his acclaimed 2017 album Party Of One – George added a drummer and bass playerin 1974 to form the electric trio he called The Destroyers.
-Built around Thorogood’s fiery guitar skills, explosive performance style and a blistering take on bluesrarities, the band began to gain a devout following at college parties around their native Wilmington, Delaware.
+After a few hard years as a solo acoustic performer – a period he would revisit with his acclaimed 2017 album Party Of One – George added a drummer and bass player to form the electric trio he called The Destroyers.
+Built around Thorogood’s fiery guitar skills, explosive performance style and a blistering take on blues rarities, the band began to gain a devout following at college parties around their native Wilmington, Delaware.
 It was at one of their earliest shows that Thorogood had his live performance epiphany.
-“It wasn’t about the amount of people we drew, but rather the impression we made,” he remembers.
+“It wasn’t about the amount of people we drew, but rather the impression we made,” he explains.
 “I asked myself, ‘Are we reaching them?
 Do they want more?’
 And from the very first set we knew that we had something special.”

 Thorogood & The Destroyers indeed remain unstoppable.
-In the past few years alone, the band released a top-selling limited edition 7” single for Record Store Day, saw the re-issues of their legendary Bad To The Bone, Born To Be Bad and Greatest Hits: 30 Years Of Rock albums on180-gram colored vinyl, and performed over 70 dates throughout North America on their sold-out Rock Party Tour.
+In the past few years alone, the band released a top-selling limited edition 7” single for Record Store Day and saw the re-issues of their legendary Bad To The Bone, Born To Be Bad and Greatest Hits: 30 Years Of Rock albums on 180-gram colored vinyl.
 Thorogood himself received the 2018 B.B.
-King Award from The Montreal International Jazz Festival, and his Party Of One album – which critics called “brilliant” (Spin), “electrifying” (Guitar Player) and “chock full of classics” (Music Connection) – became George’s fastest-selling disc in over 20 years.
-“I was meaning to make that record ever since I first picked up an acoustic guitar,” he says.
-“It was special and I’m really proud of it, but there won’t be a Party of One/Part Two.
-Once it was done, I grabbed my electric guitar and said to the band, ‘C’mon boys, let’s get back on the road.’”
+King Award from The Montreal International Jazz Festival, and his solo debut Party Of One – which critics called “brilliant” (Spin), “electrifying” (Guitar Player) and “chock full of classics” (Music Connection) – became George’s fastest-selling disc in over 20 years.
+And in 2020, Epiphone created the George Thorogood ‘White Fang’ ES-125TDC premier signature model guitar, while Craft Recordings released George Thorogood & The Destroyers Live In Boston 1982: The Complete Concert that Classic Rock says “may well be one of the great live albums, entirely superb and a master class in live performance.”

 And as in past years, a portion of proceeds from every date on the Good To Be Bad Tour will benefit the Leukemia & Lymphoma Society.
 “Now we're talking about something that's really important,” George says.
 “When I was a kid I remember Robert F. Kennedy saying, ‘Some people see things as they are and ask why.
 I dream things that never were and ask why not?’
 That still gives me the chills today.
 Don’t tell me to slow down or turn down, but if The Destroyers and I can help make a difference in any way, shape or form, we're there.”